 Each negative experience is like a gut punch to an unsuspecting prospect.
 And worse, the punches are cumulative, with each successive punch wounding your credibility more, and leading to yet another reason why you must eliminate such trust-busters: the halo effect.

-Have you ever been wooed into a purchase by a beautiful website, but then found that the that the product or service was terrible, or that customer service was non-existant?
+Have you ever been wooed into a purchase by a beautiful website, but then found that the product or service was terrible, or that customer service was non-existent?